Classic and Timeless – Sherwin-Williams Colonnade Gray

 But that is definitely not the case with Colonnade Gray!

-It is an unusual kind of gray that appears more to be soft beige and brown.
-Unlike the others that you pictured in your head which are slightly blue, green, or purple.
+It is an unusual kind of gray that appears more like soft beige and brown.
+Unlike the others that you pictured in your head, which are slightly blue, green, or purple.

 Colonnade Gray exhibits a warm touch to your walls.